-Individual United States Holders who hold certain specified foreign assets with values in excess of certain dollar thresholds are required to report such assets on IRS Form 8938 with their United States federal income tax return, subject to certain exceptions (including an exception for foreign assets held in accounts maintained by financial institutions).
+Individual United States Holders who hold certain specified foreign assets with values in excess of certain dollar thresholds are required to report such assets on IRS Form 8938 with their U.S. federal income tax return, subject to certain exceptions (including an exception for foreign assets held in accounts maintained by financial institutions).
 Stock in a foreign corporation, including our common shares, is a specified foreign asset for this purpose.
 Penalties apply for failure to properly complete and file Form 8938.
 You should consult your tax advisor regarding the filing of this form.
+United States Holders of common shares may be required to file additional forms with the IRS under the applicable reporting provisions of the Code.
+You should consult your tax advisor regarding the filing of any such forms.